YinTat/yintat.github.io/_teaching/cse535-winter20.md

 + Course evaluation: 5 assignments (100%)
 + Prerequisite: basic knowledge of algorithms, probability, linear algebra.

-## Free Consulting Service (only for students)

-If you have any difficult optimization problems in your research, feel free to ask me.
-Similarly, if you have done some optimization research, do not hesitate to tell me.
-(I am not an expert on optimization in practice though.
-So, do not set a high expectation.)

-Email me for an appointment.

 ## Assignments

 Submitted via [Gradescope](https://www.gradescope.com/courses/35189).
 Check emails.